ocaml/platform-blog/opam-2-5-0.md

 date: "2025-11-26"
 --BODY--

+_Feedback on this post is welcomed on [Discuss](https://discuss.ocaml.org/t/ann-opam-2-5-0-is-out/17538)!_

 We're happy to announce the release of opam 2.5.0 and encourage all users to upgrade.
 Please read on for installation and upgrade instructions.